 What The Numbers Mean

-Furthermore, in the old days it was more practical to print in batches, so the denominator represented an actual number of prints on hand with the understanding that another batch couldn’t be made without great effort.
-Today prints can be made individually as needed, so the denominator is only a promise by the photographer to show some restraint.
-Theoretically the smaller the denominator, the greater the value of the print, which means that the denominator has no other function than as a marketing ploy.
+Theoretically, the smaller the denominator, the greater the value of the print.
+So the denominator has no other function than as a marketing ploy.
 Based on that theory, there should be an ideal number of prints for each image to maximize the artist’s profits from the picture.
 Unfortunately, there is no practical way for the starving artist to know what that ideal number is.
-For some of them, this is like a game of blackjack, where it is important to guess as low as possible without going below the number of prints you are actually likely to sell (whatever that number might be).
+For some of them, this is like a game of blackjack, where it is essential to guess as low as possible without going below the number of prints you are likely to sell (whatever that number might be).

 How We’ve Done It

-“In the beginning”, a few years B.C. (before canvas), we printed on an assortment of fine art and photo papers.
-When we were required to add numbers, we decided that we would have just one numbering system for each image, regardless of size.
-We set the maximum at 300 prints, and retroactively reserved numbers for everything we had already sold.
-Although the note cards that Nancy makes by hand with a 3½ x 5″ image on the front are the same quality as the rest of our work, they were not included in the numbering system.
+“In the beginning,” a few years B.C. (before canvas), we printed on an assortment of fine art and photo papers.
+When we were required to add numbers, we decided to have just one numbering system for each image, regardless of size.
+We set the maximum at 300 prints and retroactively reserved numbers for everything we had already sold.
+And although Nancy’s hand-made note cards with a 3½ x 5″ image on the front are the same quality as the rest of our work, we didn’t include them in the numbering system.
 When we started printing on canvas, we felt that it was different enough to justify its own number system.
 When some festivals required a denominator of 250 or less, we acquiesced.

 The New Rule

 We are now simplifying.
-We will merge the two number systems and will print no more than 250 copies of any image in any size* on any medium.
-This means that for a particular image, if we’ve printed 12 on paper and 8 on canvas, our next print on either medium will be 21/250.
+We will merge the two number systems and print no more than 250 copies of any image in any size* on any medium.
+This means that for a particular image, if we’ve printed 12 on paper and eight on canvas, our next print on either medium will be 21/250.
 If or when we start offering acrylic or metal prints, they will still be part of the same numbering system.
-How we handle the numbers that have already been issued is still under consideration.
+How we handle the numbers we have already issued is still under consideration.